penghit/leetcode/DynamicPrograming/README.md

 the mind and sell at position i instead of i-1.

 buy2, sell1 and buy1 can be analysed the same way

+## Leetcode
+The idea is to keep a list of the minimum of coins needed to make up the amount from 1 to amount.

+Let's say we have three kind of coins[1, 2, 5] and the amount is 11, then ans[1] should be 1, since one 1 coin is enough.
+And ans[2] should be 1, since one 2 coin is enough. ans[3] should be min(ans[3-1]+1, ans[3-2]+1, ans[3-5]+1) (if the value exists), the meaning is that we should consider wether the one or more of the previous amount plus one of the coins can make up 3.
+If there are multiple, we choose the smallest one.